kinneers/liri-node-app/README.md

 ![Photo of Liri in Use in the Terminal](terminal-photo.png)

 ## View Demonstration:
-- [Liri Demonstration Video][https://drive.google.com/file/d/1yyI6QguHF7zbFQ6hJFeYO6L13Y7FeBCl/view?usp=sharing] - Link to Demonstration Video
+- [Link to Demonstration Video][https://drive.google.com/file/d/1yyI6QguHF7zbFQ6hJFeYO6L13Y7FeBCl/view?usp=sharing]

 ## Download:
 To use this app, you must register for an API key from Spotify and create a .env file containing the following: